 If you are ready to start a business and hate the idea of being tied to one location, a mobile business may be the perfect fit for you.

 What is a mobile business?
 A mobile business is exactly what it sounds like—a business that allows you to hit the road, traveling to different locations to provide your products and services to your customers.
 Mobile business owners are able to transport all of the necessary tools and equipment in their vehicles, and provide their services to customers at their homes, other locations, or right out of their vehicles (think food trucks).
-One of the best parts of starting a mobile business is that the startup costs are generally low, providing a quicker path to profitability.

 If this sounds interesting to you, here are 16 mobile businesses you can explore further.